Best Personal Loans for Excellent Credit in June 2024

 If your credit score could use some work, there are bad credit loan options, and you can check out our list of ways you can work to improve your credit score.
 Meanwhile, here are the average rates you may receive for a personal loan depending on your credit score:

-Source: LendingTree user data on closed personal loans for the third quarter of 2023.
+Source: LendingTree user data on closed personal loans (for all purposes) for the second quarter of 2023

 How do you choose a personal loan if you have excellent credit?